CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-08.md

 - @robrwo - Online
    - Link posted on security.metacpan.org front page
    - No feedback
-   - New version of Crypt::URandom (the main module recommended), but lots of issues with that
+   - New version of Crypt::URandom (the main module recommended), but lots of issues with that.
    - Maybe promote it on blogs.perl.org by late Jan
    - PR for Perl to change docs for recommended modules
 - @stigtsp - summarizing this work is useful/positive